anuket-project/anuket-specifications/doc/tech/README.md

 <a name="1.2"></a>
 ## 1.2 Problem Statement
-Based on informal conversations with many operators and developers, there is a realization that there are significant technical, operational and business challenges to the development and deployment of VNF applications related to the lack of a common cloud infrastructure platform.
+Based on informal conversations with many operators and developers, there is a realisation that there are significant technical, operational and business challenges to the development and deployment of VNF applications related to the lack of a common cloud infrastructure platform.
 These include but are not limited to the following:

  - Higher development costs due to the need to develop Virtual Network Functions (VNF) on multiple custom platforms for each operator
  - Increased complexities due to the need to maintain multiple versions of applications to support each custom environment